alexey-lysiuk/slade-macos-build/README.md

 There are two methods of building **SLADE**:

 1. _From Xcode:_
 Execute `xcode.sh` script to start Xcode with the project opened.
-Now you can compile and debug **SLADE** like any other OS X application.
+Now you can compile and debug **SLADE** like any other macOS application.
 2. _From command line:_
 Execute `build.sh` script to build **SLADE**.
 The application bundle will be created inside `build/Release` directory.